 What are the company's specialties?

-What kinds of reports does the company typically put together?
+What kinds of reporting does the company provide?

 Can the company share enrollment statistics or funnel metrics from past trials?